rivertiger/ios-coding-assignment/README.md

 # Prerequisites
 Candidate should have Xcode and Git installed on their machine.
-Candidate should download and install [SF Symbols](https://developer.apple.com/sf-symbols/).

 # Step 1
+Fork this repository and clone it.

 Create a new iOS Application "Weather App"
- * For the UI, you can use these mechanisms: Storyboards/XIBs, straight code, or SwiftUI.
+ * For the UI, you can use these mechanisms: Storyboards/XIBs, straight code, SwiftUI, or a combination of any.
  * Use the Model-View-ViewModel (MVVM) pattern.
 Bonus points for also using the Coordinator pattern.

 # Step 2